aquacodee/aquacode/README.md

 <h1>Backend Engineer and Data Scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Ghana.</h1>

-<p> For more than 4 years I have been developing web applications, machine learning applications and various software.
-Developed strategies for the development of enterprises, provided financial and client activities, increased the operational efficiency of the business.
-Conducted training and negotiations at the managerial level.</p>
+<p>As a seasoned developer with over 4 years of experience, I have mastered the art of crafting cutting-edge web and machine learning applications.
+In addition to that, I have also provided valuable financial and client-related insights to boost business growth and enhance operational efficiency.

+My proficiency in Python has allowed me to excel in both data science and backend engineering, where I specialize in leveraging advanced tools and frameworks like FastAPI to create seamless and responsive Restful APIs.
+Moreover, I am a skilled drone pilot and data analyst, utilizing #DJITERRA to collect and analyze complex data sets.

+My passion for exploring new opportunities is reflected in my work, where I employ predictive analysis techniques to explore the vast biomedical and agricultural domains.
+As a result, I have successfully developed strategies and conducted training and negotiations at the managerial level, enabling businesses to achieve greater heights of success..</p>

 1. Any freelance work? do reach at aquacodee@gmail.com
 2. Ask me about anything, i am happy to help.